34 Credits | 1 Year

 Hearing protection is required in all WITC welding labs.

 Employability essentials and indicators will also be addressed to develop personal awareness, career effectiveness and professionalism.

 WITC's welding instructors have extensive occupational experience and education.
 They bring real-world knowledge to the classroom to ensure that graduates leave with a solid foundation to start their career in the welding industry.

 For your convenience, you can take Welding at any one of WITC's four locations.
-Daytime and evening options are offered at most of WITC's locations.
+The Superior campus offers both a daytime and evening option for the Welding program.